metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 The NCBI taxonomy dump file contains all the relationships between taxa.
 This information is stored in two files: `nodes.dmp` and `names.dmp`.

-- file: nodes.dmp
+- The **nodes.dmp** file:

-  This file contains the taxonomic hierarchy of the NCBI taxonomy.
+  It contains the taxonomic hierarchy of the NCBI taxonomy.
 It is a tabular file where the columns are separated by a `|` character and some whitespace.

   - The first column is the taxid of the taxon.